 One-Parent Family Payment: If you commence an approved SOLAS or Education Training Board (ETB) course, you will keep your One-Parent Family Payment while you are participating on the course.
-New participants on courses from 1st January 2014 will not be paid a training allowance on top of their One-Parent Family Payment.

 Persons who declare they have a disability on registration with the Department of Social Protection will be considered a priority case for training.
 Any requirements for specialist equipment/adaptation that a disabled trainee may have should be discussed with your Employment Services Officer/Case Officer or LES Mediator.